 - 1 stick of butter, soft

 - ⅓ cup vanilla yogurt

 - ½ teaspoon vanilla extract

 - 1 cup sifted powdered sugar

 - Lightly spray with PAM your mini bundt pans (my pan had 12)

 - Mix the flour, baking soda and salt together in a medium bowl

-- With your mixer, cream the butter and sugar until light and fluffy (about 3-4 minutes) Add the eggs mixing well.
-Add zest and lemon juice again mixing well.
+- With your mixer, cream the butter and sugar until light and fluffy (about 3-4 minutes)

 - Bake for 12-15 minutes until toothpick comes out clean